 3.8 How does the Service account for the costs of preparing responses?
 All employees responding record their time on their staff certification forms.
 The supervisor totals all the amounts from employees and records them on the supervisor certification form.
 For each staff member involved in processing a request, include the grade level, number of hours, and total cost (hours worked × estimated hourly rate).
 Include this information for each staff member involved in searching for, indexing, and copying documents.

-For more information on the content of this chapter or about this Web site, contact Krista Holloway of the Division of Policy and Directives Management.
+For more information on the content of this chapter or about this Web site, contact Krista Bibb of the Division of Policy and Directives Management.